cscjjk/cscjjk.github.io/index.md

 ## Services

-  I was/am a program chair of
+  I was/am a program committee of
     - 20th Conference in Autonomous Agents and Multiagent Systems (AAMAS'21)

   I was/am a reviewer or sub-reviewer for